Unlocking Financial Freedom

 Filing Form P85 & Managing Your UK Tax Status

 - Leaving the UK P85: Expats must complete Form P85 when leaving the UK to inform HMRC and claim any tax refunds.
+Need more help?
+Early tax planning for UK expats helps reduce exposure before departure.

 - UK Statutory Residency Test (SRT) Compliance: If you still have UK ties (family, property or business interests), you must check your SRT status to avoid unexpected UK tax residency classification.
+Use HMRC’s statutory residence test to check if you are still a UK tax resident.

 Succession Planning & Reducing UK Tax Exposure